 DHL: Dalsey Hillblom Lynn

 DHL stands for Dalsey Hillblom Lynn.
-It is a German logistic company providing international shipping and courier services.
+It is a German logistics company providing international shipping and courier services.
 Its name is derived from the initials of the last name of its founders; Adrian Dalsey, Larry Hillblom and Robert Lynn.
 It is headquartered in Bonn, Germany.

-The company employs around 300,000 employees all over the world and its services are available in more than 220 countries around the world.
+The company employs around 300,000 employees all over the world, and its services are available in more than 220 countries around the world.
 It uses numerous cargo transport systems such as planes, boats and trains to serve its clients across the world.
 Deutsche Post World Net is the parent company of DHL.